auroraGPT-ANL/MCQ-and-SFT-code/SAUNA_HACK_PLAN_v1.md

 papers and identify which are new to the model.
 The fine-tuning stage applies tools for fine-tuning a model on these outputs and the code for this tage is present but unfinished.

-## Organization
+## Organization and Process

-We will form three groups of 2–3 people each.
+We will have 6-8 people, so we don't need a rigid organization of sub-groups, and can form pairs or small teams at our discretion throughout the hackathon.
 There are no fixed assignments – once we have an overall plan of action targeting one or more of the above four threads, we will develop a high-level set of to-do items, reviewing and updating this list after each break during the hackathon.
 All groups draw tasks from the resulting  shared to-do list and can re-distribute work as needed.
 For example, one group might initially focus on MCQ bugs while another tackles nuggets, but members are encouraged to switch areas or collaborate across groups.

+We will share the *sauna-hack* branch.
+The *main* branch is locked down to we don't accidentally merge to it.
+Because some of our action items involve *hardening* the code, we expect to periodically merge our changes via pull request (PR).

 ## 0. Overview and kickoff